 Whether to classify sharing economy providers as employees, independent contractors, or a new type of contingent worker is the subject of debate and litigation.
 Some have suggested that the sharing economy warrants the creation of a new, third category to classify workers.
 Others have asserted that the use of digital platforms such as an “app” does not change the fundamental nature of the underlying employment relationship.
 Adding a third category would not necessarily bring clarity; it could instead make classification more difficult to parse and further degrade labor standards.

 Some suggestions would change the way these sharing economy providers are treated.
 For example, some have suggested that temporary regulatory enforcement moratoria are needed to protect these new work arrangements and encourage innovation.
-Another proposal involves providing safe harbors from legal liabilities so that employers can experiment and perhaps offer some benefits without employer-employee status.
-Proposals that provide temporary moratoria or safe harbors circumvent examination of workers’ proper classification, thereby potentially denying some workers the benefits and protections to which they may be entitled if they were classified as employees rather than independent contractors.
+Another proposal involves providing safe harbors A provision of a statute or a regulation that reduces or eliminates a party's liability on the condition that the party is in compliance with defined standards. from legal liabilities so that employers can experiment and perhaps offer some benefits without employer-employee status.
+Proposals that provide temporary moratoria or safe harbors A provision of a statute or a regulation that reduces or eliminates a party's liability on the condition that the party is in compliance with defined standards. circumvent examination of workers’ proper classification, thereby potentially denying some workers the benefits and protections to which they may be entitled if they were classified as employees rather than independent contractors.

 CONTINGENT WORKERS AND ALTERNATIVE WORK ARRANGEMENTS: Policy